CeeDee Lamb Player Prop Bets for NFL Week 14 | Dallas vs. Washington 12/12/2021

 Matchup vs. Washington

-- Lamb's 10.5 receiving yards per game in his two matchups against the Football Team are 59.0 fewer than his over/under for Sunday's game.
+- Against the Football Team, Lamb has averaged 10.5 receiving yards per game in his two career matchups, 59.0 fewer than his over/under for Sunday's game.

-- In two matchups versus the Football Team, Lamb has not had a touchdown catch.
+- Lamb has not caught a touchdown pass versus the Football Team.

-- The 274.7 yards per game the Football Team are conceding through the air makes them the NFL's 28th-ranked pass defense.
+- The Football Team have the NFL's 28th-ranked pass defense this season, giving up 274.7 yards per game through the air.

 Recent Performances